Hu Lancheng: Early life

 Hu Lancheng (February 28, 1906 – July 25, 1981), also known as Zhang Jiayi 张嘉仪, was born in Zhejiang, China.
 Hu had six brothers, and he was the sixth child of Hu Xiumin (胡秀铭) and Wu Juhua (吴菊花).

 In 1918, when Hu was twelve years old, he attended the entrance examination of Zhishan elementary school, in the summer of the same year, Hu enrolled in Secondary School Affiliated to Shaoxing No.5 Normal School.

 In 1919, Hu got into Shaoxing No.5 Secondary School.
-Hu only studied one semester, school closed in second semester due to boycott of classes.
+Hu studied for only one semester; the school closed down during the second semester due to boycott of classes.

-In 1920, Hu went to Hangzhou with his cousin Wu xuefan (吴雪帆), they both enrolled in Hangzhou Huilan Secondary School.
+In 1920, Hu went to Hangzhou with his cousin Wu Xuefan (吴雪帆), they both enrolled in Hangzhou Huilan Secondary School.
 He met many people during this time and made friends with Wang Jingzhi (汪静之), Liu Zhaoyang (刘朝阳), and Cui Zhenwu (崔真吾).

-In 1923, Hu was eighteen years old and started his third year in Huilan Secondary School, he engaged with Tang Yufeng (唐玉凤).
+In 1923, Hu was eighteen years old and started his third year in Huilan Secondary School, he got engaged to Tang Yufeng (唐玉凤).
 When Hu was one semester short of earning his degree in Huilan Secondary School, Hu was expelled from school because he offended the registrar by editing the school newsletter.
 Two years later, in September 1925, Hu's father was found dead in his house and it was only one month after this event that Hu married Tang Yufeng, his first wife of five.

 Education

 Hu grew up in the countryside where most people were uneducated, and although Hu was quite smart and good at learning, his original family was too poor to afford his education.
 Fortunately, he was well supported by his adoptive parents (义父) and finished his elementary education in Shaoxing.

 In 1921, Hu entered the Wayland High School (蕙兰中学), a Christian School in Hangzhou.
 The school was famous for its English education, and many big-name writers such as Yu Dafu (郁达夫) and Lu Li (陆蠡) had also studied there.
-Throughout four-year study in the Wayland School, Hu refused to go to church and spent most of the time in reading.
-Apart from study, Hu took an active part in developing social connections with many alumni, which later played an important role in his life.
+Throughout the four-year study in the Wayland School, Hu refused to go to church and spent most of the time reading.
+Apart from studying, Hu took an active part in developing social connections with many alumni, which later played an important role in his life.

 Unlike Hu's poor hometown, Hangzhou was a city with enormous opportunities and new ideas that attracted many young people like Hu.
 During his stay in Hangzhou, Hu was connected with the Hupan Poets Club (湖畔诗社), which has made an important impact in the Chinese New Culture Movement and the history of modern Chinese poetry.
 By having access to education in Hangzhou, Hu was provided opportunities to develop his talent in literature, and therefore marked a turning point in his life.